robotarmorg/2DoF_Arm/src/arduino/Arm/README.md

 It presents a command line interface where you can enter commands.

+As coded, the serial port is set to run at 115200 baud.

 # Coordinate System

 The coordinate system places the origin at the center of the shaft of the